akapur/RNorgate/README.md

 automatically is flaky.
 Not all data is exported to the csv files and there are no indices to the csv files.

-This packages allows you to read the binary files in Metastock like format directly from R. With minor modifications it could also be used to read data from other vendors who provide or save data in Metastock binary format.
+This package allows you to read the binary files in Metastock like format directly from R. With minor modifications it could also be used to read data from other vendors who provide or save data in Metastock binary format.